Adonijah01/InfoSec365/README.md

 > "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt

-# Infosec364: 365 Days of Hacking (2024)

-Welcome to Infosec364, a 365-day hacking journey for the entirety of 2024.
-This program requires dedication and commitment.
-Remember, every journey starts somewhere, and with persistence, we'll reach remarkable destinations.

-### Favorite Quote:

-> "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt

 ### January 2024

 **Week 1 (January 1 - January 7) - Introductory Week**